Lorenayannnnn/CSCI-499-HW/hw2/REPORT.md

 Used Adam instead of SGD for better convergence to global minimum with momentum

 ### Loss Criterion
-- CBOW: Used cross entropy loss for multi-class classification
+Used cross entropy loss for multi-class classification

 ## Released Code Analysis
 ### Tasks